viktorashi/bingobaker.com-autoplayer/README.md

 # SSSniperWolf-BBBingo-autoplay
  A script to play SSSniperWolf BBBingo by jacksfilms automatically.
-Esentially opens a shitton of cards you want to, to increase your chances and then you can check if the input you give to it results in a bingo for any of those cards.
+Esentially opens a shitton of cards to increase your chances of winning and then you can check if the input you give to it results in a bingo for any of those cards.

 <h1> <span style="color:#F47174">
  Easiest